 To be in compliance with reporting disbursement and disbursement adjustments within 15 days, the business and financial aid offices will need to communicate frequently, making sure that their systems are in sync.
-It is very important that the date funds are posted to student accounts is the disbursement date the financial aid office reports to COD.
+It is very important that the date funds are credited to a student's account in the institution's general ledger or any subledger of the general ledger, or paid to a student directly is the disbursement date the financial aid office reports to COD.
 This date is reported to the Direct Loan servicers and is the time when interest begins to accrue on the loan funds.